 Nothing is better than a good cuddle with your pup, but it creates some additional cleaning if you sleep with your pet.
 If you have a fabric headboard and bedframe, vacuum it along with your mattress each time you change your sheets.
 A mattress protector will also cut down on the amount of pet hair and dander but will need to be cleaned regularly along with your sheets.

-Tightly woven silk, linen, and cotton sheets with a high thread count do the best job at repelling pet hair.
+Tightly woven silk, linen, and cotton sheets with a high thread count do the best job of repelling pet hair.
 Because of the static-cling factor, avoid sheets made of synthetic fibers that attract pet hair.
-When you sleep with your pet, you will need to wash your sheets at least once a week, considering purchasing durable sheets that can stand up to frequent washes.
+When you sleep with your pet, you will need to wash your sheets at least once a week.
+Consider purchasing durable sheets that can stand up to frequent washes.

-It will be no surprise that your pet’s bed is literally a den of pet hair.
+It will be no surprise that your pet’s bed is literally a den of dog or cat hair.
 Choose a pet bed that is easy to wash.
 Between washes, consider shaking them outside, vacuuming, or, depending on the bed, tossing them in the dryer.

 #23 Bedroom Hiding Places